Vital Records Online

 Processing time

 The total time to process your Washington State birth certificate copy will depend on your application method and the wait times set by the Washington State DOH.
-The standard processing time is currently 8 to 10 weeks.
+The standard processing time is currently 6 to 8 weeks.
 If available by the local health vital records office, in-person orders are produced the same day or the next day.
 Expedited shipping options are available.
 To avoid delays, we recommend using VRO’s easy online service, which helps prevent incomplete submissions and errors.

 Processing Time